 Provide current analytics that arm executives and team members with the necessary data to make better informed decisions.

-KPIs for Finance Teams: What Should You Be Measuring?
+KPIs for Finance Departments: What Should You Be Measuring?

 The answer to this question depends on the industry and goals of your company.
 For example, if you work within the Finance department of an ecommerce company that sells products online, you might want to measure revenue per customer or lifetime value.
 If you're working for a manufacturing company, you might want to track inventory levels and order fulfilment time.